pnearing/flexget-downloadstation/README.md

 ## Installation:
 - install flexget
-- install synology-api
+- install synology-api; On DSM it's best to install the library in /[INSTALL_VOLUME]/@appstore/flexget/env/lib/python3.11/site-packages/, and make sure the ownerships are set to 'sc-flexget:synocommunity'.
 - Move downloadstation.py to flexgetConfigPath/plugins/client.
 On most linux systems this can be found at $HOME/.config/flexget/.
+On DSM this can be found at /var/packages/flexget/var/.
+(Thanks to  once375ml for that info.)
 ## Configuration options:
 - hostname: The hostname of the NAS
 - port: The port number to connect to